Last updated on October 10th, 2023 at 07:52 am

 In recent years, drones have become cheap.
-On top of that, lightweight video cameras became a lot more available, and the stabilization technology you get with these is state of the art.
-Combining these three created a new range of uses, and security is one of the areas where drones have a lot of potentials.
-So, today we will look at the advantages of using drones for surveillance.
+On top of that, lightweight video cameras have become much more available, and the stabilization technology you get with these is state-of-the-art.
+Combining these three created a new range of uses, and security is one of the areas where drones have a lot of potential.
+So, today, we will look at the advantages of using drones for surveillance.

-We all know that drones are used for delivering parcels and taking incredible shots from the sky.
+We all know that drones deliver parcels and take incredible shots from the sky.
 However, we rarely hear about drones replacing security guards.
 And that is something that might not be as unlikely as you may think.

-Of course, the niche is small, and you need to know a bit more than just how to safely operate a drone in urban areas to put this to use.
-But since you’re here, it’s obvious that you’re interested in the topic.
-So, feel free to dive in and learn why you should consider investing in drones for surveillance purposes.
+Of course, the niche is small, and you need to know more than just how to safely operate a drone in urban areas to put this to use.
+But since you’re here, it’s apparent that you’re interested in the topic.
+So, feel free to dive in and learn why you should consider investing in drones for surveillance.

 Highly efficient communication

-If you’re in the security business, you know that a timely and effective response is key to handling a situation.
+If you’re in the security business, you know a timely and effective response is critical to handling a situation.
 Everyone needs to understand the relevant details, and your team needs to communicate.
 Here, drones have an unfair advantage over humans.

-You can upload the possible events and assigned actions to the drone software, and it can deploy them on its own.
+You can upload the possible events and assigned actions to the drone software, and it can deploy them independently.
 For instance, let us talk about a classic case of an intrusion.

-For scenarios where fast response is crucial, drones do not have a match.
-They require no humans in the loop, and there is almost no potential for errors.
+Drones do not have a match for scenarios where fast response is crucial.
+They require no humans in the loop and almost no potential for errors.

-Drones can do some tasks on their own, without a human in the loop.
+Drones can do some tasks independently without a human in the loop.

 Drones are fast.

-When you are preparing to move your home, you do not think about the security of your belongings.
-You want to find a company that will help you relocate to your new property with ease and nothing more.
+When preparing to move your home, you do not think about the security of your belongings.
+You want to find a company that will help you relocate to your new property quickly and nothing more.
 However, things get stolen on parking lots of moving companies.
-And if security guards are just a couple of minutes late, your big screen TV might be long gone.
+And if security guards are just a few minutes late, your big-screen TV might be long gone.

 Although drones do not run, they are fast.
 So, not only do they have the head start of automatic dispatch, but they also can travel at speeds of 40 mph.
 On top of that, land-based objects do not constrain them.
 Because of this, they are ideal security guards.

-Some bigger moving companies are already using drones for securing their facilities, and that is why we used their example here.
+Some more prominent moving companies already use drones to secure their facilities, so we used their example here.
 According to them, intruders quickly get scared by drones.
 So, in many cases, they leave the lot before the security even gets to the location.

 We do not have to tell you how much camera technology improved over the last decade.
 And we are not talking just about the weight and size here.
 Image quality and resolution have gone through the roof.
-And along with video, the drone can collect plenty of metadata about a scene.
+Along with the video, the drone can collect plenty of metadata about a scene.

-Zoom is another useful feature that allows you to perform surveillance at a distance.
-All of this means that you can easily track multiple objects with just one UAV.
+Zoom is another helpful feature that allows you to perform surveillance at a distance.
+This means you can easily track multiple objects with just one UAV.

 It’s worth mentioning that most security issues happen at nighttime.
-Although you can learn all the things-to-know-about-flying-a-drone-at-night, it is still a much better idea to invest in a thermal camera for your drone.
+Although you can learn everything about flying a drone at night, investing in a thermal camera for your drone is still a much better idea.
 They are not that expensive anymore, and you will get the ability to see in difficult weather conditions, through smoke, or even vegetation.
-Improved vision is clearly another of the advantages of using drones for surveillance.
+Improved vision is another of the advantages of using drones for surveillance.

 No risk of workers’ comp